Introduction to GoldParser

 "Start Symbol" = <expression>

-We then set the comment format (if the grammar contains some):
+We then define the comment format (if comments are supported):

 Comment Start = '/*'